Information-theoretic interpretation of quantum formalism: Source observation window

-For instance, consider a pair of distinct classical registers, each subject to particular constraints leading to two distinct LP problems.
+The two distributions $\Prob_a(\omega_a)$ and $\Prob_b(\omega_b)$ are then the marginals of $\Prob_c(\omega_a;\omega_b)$ on $\Omega_a$ and $\Omega_b$ respectively.
+In the language of random variables, $\mathsf{X}_a$ and $\mathsf{X}_b$ are independent.
+Otherwise, the joint distribution is \emph{entangled} and the random variables $\mathsf{X}_a$ and $\mathsf{X}_b$ are correlated. \end{definition} For instance, consider a pair of distinct classical registers, each subject to particular constraints leading to two distinct LP problems.
 If we decide to regard the pair of independent registers as a unique register, the system is clearly separable.

-On the other hand, even if the system is not separable as a whole, it may arise that some solutions are separable.
-In particular, any deterministic distribution, $\Prob_c=\tilde{\omega}_c$ is separable~\cite{mf3}: Entanglement is impossible in the deterministic realm.
+Even if the system is not separable as a whole, it may arise that some solutions are separable.
+In particular, any deterministic distribution $w_c=\tilde{\omega}_c$ is separable~\cite{mf3}.
+This mean that if $\Prob(\omega_a;\omega_b)\in\{0,1\}$, then the marginals $\Prob(\omega_a)\in\{0,1\}$ and $\Prob(\omega_b)\in\{0,1\}$ are both deterministic.
+In short, entanglement is impossible in the deterministic realm and the deterministic states are always separable.